California State Polytechnic University

 - 17.2.4 Failure to Appear

 - Failure to appear for the scheduled hearing as promised will result in forfeiture of penalty posted.
-If you decide to forfeit the posted penalty in lieu of appearance, please notify University Police at least two (2) days before the scheduled appearance.
+If you decide to forfeit the posted penalty in lieu of appearance, please notify Transportation and Parking Services at least two (2) days before the scheduled appearance.

 - 17.2.5 Rescheduling Administrative Hearings